aboria/Aboria/README.md

 The *examples/* subdirectory contains a collection of examples for using Aboria.
 Currently these are:

-- *examples/sph* - An Smoothed Particle Hydrodynamics example, simulating a 3D water column over a no-slip boundary.
+- *examples/sph* - An Smoothed Particle Hydrodynamics example, simulating a 2D water column over a no-slip boundary.
 The *x* and *y* directions are periodic.
 - *examples/dem* - An Discrete Element Model example, simulating 2 spherical particles falling onto an surface.
 - *exampes/sphdem* - A coupled SPH and DEM example, simulating a single DEM particle falling down a water column
-- *examples/bd* - Brownian dynamics of N particles within a refelcting sphere
+- *examples/bd* - Brownian dynamics of N particles within a reflecting sphere

 A short sample from the DEM example, which shows what is possible with the library.
-This shows a for_each loop over the DEM particles, calculating the contact forces between pairs of particles
+This shows a `for_each` loop over the DEM particles, calculating the contact forces between pairs of particles

 ```